KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/tools.rst

 * ``SimpleElectricFieldCalculator`` calculates the electric field and potential at a single point in the global coordinate system, and prints the results to the terminal.
-* ``SimpleElectricFieldCalculatorAlongZAxis`` calculates the electric field and potential at several points spread along the z-axis, defined by a start and stop position on the z-axis and a distance between points.
+* ``SimpleElectricFieldCalculatorAlongZaxis`` calculates the electric field and potential at several points spread along the z-axis, defined by a start and stop position on the z-axis and a distance between points.
 The results are printed to the terminal and saved to a output text file.
 * ``SimpleElectricFieldCalculatorOverXYplane`` calculates the electric field and potential at several points spread